docpad-archive/documentation/Showcase.md

-Listings are sorted alphabetically.
 Feel free to [update this page](https://github.com/bevry/docpad/wiki/Showcase/_edit) with your own projects or others which you have found.
 Note: requires a github account.

 ## In the press

-DocPad mentioned around the web
+DocPad mentioned around the web.
+Alphabetically sorted.

 - [DogFeet on DocPad](http://dogfeet.github.com/articles/2011/docpad.html) - Korean: Covers what is DocPad, getting started with DocPad, and customising DocPad
 - [Dropbox auf dem eigenen Server](http://maxhaesslein.de/blog/1329055694) - German: Covers installing DropBox on both your local machine and your server's machine to easily sync your DocPad website